thejpster/website/content/blog/blog-2025-03-22/index.md

 Shortly after acquiring the Indigo 2, I managed to obtain a Sun Ultra 80, with three (yes, the fourth is broken) UltraSPARC-II CPUs running at 450 MHz.
 I've been having a good time installing Solaris 7 and trying out a few things.
 Maybe more on that another day.

-Then, the other day, I was at the Raspberry Jam in Cambridge, and I somehow ended up coming up with a Digital AlphaStation 500.
-Unfortunately, it's quite dead.
+Then, the other day, I was at the Raspberry Jam in Cambridge, and I somehow ended up coming home with a Digital AlphaStation 500.
+Unfortunately, it's very dead.
 Maybe more on that another day too - debugging the SROM and the initial boot-up process has been quite interesting.

 I've wanted an IBM RS/6000 for ages, but they go for a lot of money on eBay.
 Well out of my price range.

 And that leaves PA-RISC.
 An odd-ball that I knew nothing about.
 Well, I saw a machine and it was reasonably priced, and the vendor was lovely.
 In fact, I ended up with two machines being hand-delivered to my house by the vendor, and I didn't have to part with much money.
 Well, I suppose these things are relative, and given I don't actually have a use for two PA-RISC machines, perhaps positively outlandish.
-But here we all.
+But here we are.

 ## The HP 9000 Series